Atlas-Capstone/.github/README.md

 # Tables

-- Users
+## Users
-have many Routines and Completed_Routines can create Exercises.
+- have many Routines and Completed_Routines
+- can create Exercises.

-- Routines
+## Routines
+- Are provided routines of exercise from the app
-have many Exercise Routines
+- have many Exercise Routines

+## Exercises
-- Exercises
+- Push-ups, sit-ups, etc.
-have many Exercise_Routines

-- Exercise_Routines
+## Exercise_Routines
-are user created cum routines of exercises have many Completed_Routines
+- are user created custom routines of exercises
+- have many exercises
+- have many Completed_Routines

-Completed routines are part of stretch goals and are used to add a "timer" functionality.
+## Completed routines are part of stretch goals and are used to add a "timer" functionality.

 | User | Routines | Exercises | Exercise_Routines |